Dunera

 Stumbling stone for Karl Olbrysch in Berlin-Schöneberg.
 Photo: Peter Dehn.

 In fact, the number of “harmless” persons on the Arandora Star was significantly higher than officially admitted.
 Gutmann-Polangen proves this, among other things, by dealing extensively with the tribunals for categorising the refugees.
-Among other things, he reports on numerous knowingly false categorisations[41] Own research on the 251 German survivors brought to the Dunera. of Jews and Nazi opponents (including Karl Olbrysch) in category “A”, which was intended for Nazis.
+Among other things, he reports on numerous knowingly false categorisations[42] Own research on the 251 German survivors brought to the Dunera. of Jews and Nazi opponents (including Karl Olbrysch) in category “A”, which was intended for Nazis.
 He also quotes questions to refugees that were characterised by anti-Semitic prejudices.
 It is therefore not surprising that Gutmann-Polangen considers the tribunals a terrible failure.
-Nor can one deny the impression that some tribunals were more concerned with removing social democrats, communists, trade unionists, pacifists and other left-wing exiles from the English political landscape than with finding and killing Nazis.
+Nor can one deny the impression that some tribunals were more concerned with removing social democrats, communists, trade unionists, pacifists and other left-wing exiles from the English political landscape than with finding Nazis and put them out of action.

 By no means only Nazis on board